PumpkingPi/mcrcon/README.md

 >- Issue Description: Clearly describe the problem you're encountering and the expected behavior.
 >- Steps to reproduce
 >
->If you're tech-savvy, consider providing a packet capture file (PCAP).
-Remember to use a fake password.
+>Consider providing a packet capture file (PCAP) if possible.
+Remember to use a bogus password.

 ---